josmar-crwdstffng/angular/aio/content/guide/http.md

 </div>

-The revised `CachingInterceptor` sets up a server request whether there's a cached value or not, using the same `sendRequest()` method described [above](#send-request).
+The revised `CachingInterceptor` sets up a server request whether there is a cached value or not, using the same `sendRequest()` method described [above](#send-request).
 The `results$` observable makes the request when subscribed.

-*   If there's no cached value, the interceptor returns `results$`.
+*   If there is no cached value, the interceptor returns `results$`.
 *   If there is a cached value, the code *pipes* the cached response onto `results$`.
 This produces a recomposed observable that emits two responses, so subscribers will see a sequence of these two responses:
-  *   The cached response that's emitted immediately
+  *   The cached response that is emitted immediately
-  *   The response from the server, that's emitted later
+  *   The response from the server, that is emitted later

 <a id="report-progress"></a>